-Contact Information for the Compliance Counseling Desk
+Compliance Counseling Desk

 The Meiji Group has established measures to promote the prevention and early discovery of any violations of legal code, the Meiji Group Code of Conduct, and the Meiji Corporate Behavior Charter.
-We maintain an internal whistleblowing system for employees that includes an internal hotline as well as an external consultation desk staffed by an attorney or other qualified professional to ensure independence from Company management.
+We maintain an internal whistleblowing system for employees that includes an internal hotline as well as a consultation desk staffed by an external attorney or other qualified professional to ensure independence from Company management.